sasanala/swift-try/FoodTracker/README.md

 - View Controller Life Cycle:
   ![vclife](readmeResource/4_vclife_2x.png)
 - Attach a tap gesture recognizer (`UITapGestureRecognizer`) to the image view and make sure **User Interaction Enable** checkbox checked; otherwise, the tap gesture won't work.

+---

+### Lesson 4: Implement a Custom Controll

+### Objective

+- Create and associate custom source code files with elements in a storyboard
+- Define a custom class
+- Implement an initializer on a custom class
+- Use **UIView** as a container
+- Understand how to display views programmatically

+### Note

+- Initialization of `UIView`
+  - `init(frame:)` - for the frame, so that you can manually add the view to your UI
+  - `init?(coder:)` - for the storyboard
+- Every `UIView` subclass that implements an initializer must include an implementation of `init?(coder:)`.
+- A *property observer* observes and responds to changes in a property’s value.
+Property observers are called every time a property’s value is set, and can be used to perform work immediately before or after the value changes.

+---